hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

   .. figure:: images/sqlemail.png

 #.
-Click on the URL in the email to go to the google drive and confirm that the log file has been uploaded.
+Click on the URL in the email to go to the google drive or go directly to https://drive.google.com/drive/folders/1e4hhdCydQ5pjEKMXUoxe0f35-uYshnLZ?usp=sharing and confirm that the log file has been uploaded.

   .. figure:: images/sqllogfile.png